Gold Price Forecast 2026 & 2027: Analyst Targets & Outlook

 Will gold prices go up in 2027?

-Several banks see further gains into 2027: RBC Capital Markets forecasts $6,500/oz and JP Morgan projects an average of around $5,400/oz, while Bank of America has flagged an extreme-demand scenario as high as $8,000.
-The bull case depends on central bank buying remaining structural — a net 244 tonnes were bought in Q1 2026 — alongside persistent geopolitical uncertainty and the de-dollarisation trend.
+Some banks still see gains into 2027 even after the mid-year cuts: Standard Chartered forecasts $5,100/oz by mid-2027 and calls gold a “preferred diversifier”, while Bank of America has flagged an extreme-demand scenario as high as $8,000 as a 2027 possibility (it concedes its nearer-term $6,000 call is “unlikely for now”).
+The bull case depends on central bank buying remaining structural — a record 45% of central banks told the World Gold Council they plan to add gold next year — alongside persistent geopolitical uncertainty and the de-dollarisation trend.
 If these drivers remain in place, a gold price above $5,000/oz in 2027 looks plausible, though the further out the forecast, the greater the uncertainty.

 What is the gold price prediction for the UK?